tanvik7072/OptiClave/README.md

 ## Printing
 The STL files for OptiClave can be found in this repository.

-We recommend the use of SLA printing with a specific type of autoclavble resin
+We recommend the use of SLA printing with a specific type of autoclavble resin, explained further below.

-Using other types of 3D printing or materials may cause damage during autoclaving
+Using other types of 3D printing or materials may cause damage during autoclaving.

 <img src="Assembly.png" alt="alt tag" width="300"/>